GurSych/EquationsLib/README.md

 ## Linear equation to matrixs

-g_equations.np_handler has matrixs_from_dicts(_dictionaries_) function that gets a list of dictionaties (like in [&#39;the section upper&#39;](#linear-equation-to-dictionary)) with variablies' coefficients from a system of equations and returnes list with two entries: matrix of variablies' coefficients and matrix with right side values
+g_equations.np_handler has matrixs_from_dicts(_dictionaries_) function that gets a list of dictionaties (like in [&#39;the section upper&#39;](#linear-equation-to-dictionary)) with variablies' coefficients from a system of equations and returnes tuple with three entries: matrix of variablies' coefficients, matrix with right side values and tuple with order of variablies' names

 > [!NOTE]
 > Matrix (not a numpy.matrix) is a list of lists with a rectangular shape<br>